Weighted Plank Pikes

 Follow these step-by-step instructions to perform Weighted Plank Pikes with proper form and technique.

-Start in a high plank position with your hands directly under your shoulders and feet hip-width apart, holding a weight (like a dumbbell) on your back if possible.
+Start in a high plank position with your hands directly under your shoulders and your feet hip-width apart.

-Engage your core and, while keeping your legs straight, lift your hips toward the ceiling, forming an upside-down V shape.
+Engage your core and, keeping your legs straight, lift your hips towards the ceiling, forming an inverted V shape with your body.

 Secondary Muscles